August 1st - Sonoma Valley, California

 The biggest race of the season has arrived!!
 U.S. Nationals is the granddaddy of all drag races and everyone who is anyone in the drag racing world will be

 here this weekend.
 The race hasn't even begun yet and we have already had a great week.
 Well at least the official race hasn't started.
-We did have our
+We did have our very

-slowly work their way up to the Top Fuel Dragsters.
+work their way up to the Top Fuel Dragsters.

 August 31st - O'Reilly Raceway Park -

-With the race well underway the festivities are still in full swing.
-Chris and Maria, very good friends of ours out here on the road, recently became engaged so
+With the race well underway, the festivities are still in full swing.
+Chris and Maria, very good friends of ours, recently got engaged so we all celebrated with them

-we all celebrated with them.
-Luckily someone had enough time and brains to rent a tent for the occasion since the rain of Thursday afternoon that was
+this evening after work.
+Luckily someone had enough time and brains to rent a tent for the occasion since the rain of Thursday afternoon that was supposed to

-was fun this year as usual.
-Rob has since left MainGate for a family business but it's always fun to get together with old friends.
-Below you can see Rob with all
+The annual bar-b-que at Rob's house was fun this year as usual.
+Rob has since left MainGate, for a family business but still had us all over for one lst hoorah!

-of us ladies, and the happy greeting of Vicky's visit.
+Below you can see Rob with all of us ladies and the happy greeting of Vicky's visit.
 She worked all last year with us but has stayed home with family this year.
-We have only seen her at a

-couple races, so everyone was overjoyed to see her again, especially Loretta and Karen.
+We have only seen her at a couple races, so everyone was overjoyed to see her again, especially Loretta and Karen.
 Those zany gals.

-September 6th - Defiance, Ohio -
+September 6th - Defiance, Ohio - Gold at the End of the Rainbow -

-rainbow above is a little shop in Defiance, Ohio called Martin Diesel Company.
-It's a small place with a great group of
+rainbow above, is a little shop in Defiance, Ohio called Martin Diesel Company.
+It's a small place, with a great group of

 mechanics that build, maintain and repair Martin Generators, just like the one in our bus.
 It's been running fine so far,

-the heater in the bathroom, the heated tiles, and make brownies in the convection oven at the same time.
-Yes we
+heater in the bathroom, the heated tiles and bake brownies at the same time.
+Yes, we realize that one would not run

-realize that one would not run the air-conditioners at the same time as the heater but it's nice to know that if for some
+three air conditioners at the same time as the heater, but it's nice to know that if for some neurotic reason we wanted to,

 September 4th -

 few cars bursting into flames.
-Apparently since everyone wants to win Nationals so badly they tune their cars to the absolute limit to try and pull out all the
+Apparently, since everyone wants to win Nationals so badly, they tune their cars to the absolute limit to try and pull out all the

 stops.
 What happens when they go too fast?
 Well one of the drivers, Ron Krishner, found out just what happens when a Pro-Stock car gets the wiggles